zapwai/reddit-comment-search/README.md

 1) Edit the config file,
 2) Type "perl pull_links.pl" in the terminal.

-Currently allows one keyword.

 This will wget all threads, one day at a time, from the subreddit.
 A small example is provided over a 10 day period.
 It will take a while to download the threads if you use a larger time period or a popular subreddit.

+A blank username will just search all comments for a string.
+(A blank string will just output all comments by the username.)
 ----

 Todo:
-1) Fix format of blank username result(does not display the author of the comment).
+1) Fix format of blank username result (does not display the author of each comment).

 ----